hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Welcome!

 My name is Hengshuai Yao.
-I am leading a team developing robots that reasons in Reinforcement Learning and Deep Learning (at Huawei Canada).
+I am leading a team developing robots that reason in Reinforcement Learning and Deep Learning (at Huawei Canada).
 Before that, I was building an Artificial Intelligence system for NCSoft in California.
 When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar, Xinhua Zhang and Chihoon Lee.
 I had spent two years working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

 ## Research